Vaibhavkr2004/Medical-Cost-Prediction/README.md

 - Implement non-linear models (Random Forest, Gradient Boosting)
 - Feature engineering for better accuracy
 - Deploy as a web application

-## Author
-Vaibhavkr2004

-## License
-This project is open-source and available under the MIT License.